EmperorOlashinbo/learning-git/README.md

 python -m venv venv

-source venv/bin/activate  # On Windows, use `venv\Scripts\activate`
+source venv/bin/activate on iOS & On Windows, use `venv\Scripts\activate`

 Don't forget to install the required dependencies:

-pip install -r requirements.txt
+pip install -r requirements.txt or make install

 .
 Dive Into the Game 🎲

 Launching the game is simple:

-python dice_game1.py
+python Game1.py

 Just follow the prompts to kick things off and enjoy the game with your friends or against our AI.